What can I use a balance transfer for?

 - Pay for unexpected expenses or get cash.
 If you’ve received balance transfer checks, you can use them to pay for things you need or to get cash.
 You can also call the number on the back of your card to transfer funds into a qualifying checking account.

 Please note: Balance transfer request(s) made online and/or with a Customer Service Specialist cannot exceed $15,000 within any 30-day period.
-Balance transfers may not be used to pay other credit cards or loans issued by Chase Bank USA, N.A. or any of our affiliates.
+Balance transfers may not be used to pay other credit cards or loans issued by JPMorgan Chase Bank, N.A. or any of our affiliates.
 Successful payment history must be established for checking accounts you wish to use for ACH transfers.
 There are additional conditions that may apply.
 Be sure to read the terms and conditions of your balance transfer request for details.

 What are the benefits of a balance transfer?